Zylann/godot_terrain_plugin/README.md

 - Save terrain data as a separate resource to unbloat the scene file
 - Decorrelate resolution and size
 - Make Terrain inherit Spatial so it can be moved around
-- Paint meshes on top of the terrain (grass, trees, rocks...)
+- Paint meshes on top of the terrain (grass, trees, rocks...) <-- I want to make a vegetation generator plugin too :p
 - Improve normals (data "pixels" produce lighting artefacts)
 - Texture painting
+- Physics (low-poly mesh collider?
+Or heightfield collider like PhysX does?)
 - Infinite terrain mode

 - Extras: importer for terrains made in DCCs (Blender/3DS etc)